Ammaraly-zz/crosswords/README.md

 ```

 ## Algorithm
 It uses a 2d array of vectors with dimensions 4x26.
-The 4 MxN where (M=0-3,N=0-25) arrays are sorted in a sense that it's Nth array contains all
+The 4 MxN arrays (where {M=0-3,N=0-25}) are sorted in a sense that it's Nth array contains all
 words of which the (M+1)th letter is the (N+1)th english alphabet.
 for example:
 ```